mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/modeladmin.md

 	?>

+### Step 3
-3. You can now log in to the main CMS admin and manage your data objects, with no extra implementation required.
+You can now log in to the main CMS admin and manage your data objects, with no extra implementation required.

 ![](_images/modeladmin_edit.png)

 ![](_images/modeladmin_results.png)

 ### Note about has_one

 Scaffolding **has_one** relationships in your ModelAdmin relies on a column in the related model to be named **Title**